Dustyroom/flat-kit-doc/_docs/faq.md

 #### Q. I’ve got errors just after importing Flat Kit.
 Why?

 > **A.** First thing to try would be to restart Unity and check again.
 Secondly, try re-importing the asset.
-If none of these helped, shoot a mail to `info@dustyroom.com`.
+If none of these helped, [get in touch](/contact).

 #### Q. What is the Shader Compilation Target Level of Flat Kit shaders?